The following Maui restaurants are no longer open

 Maui Fish & Pasta was owned by the same people as Sansei, a popular Japanese restaurant in Kapalua and Kihei.
 It had a few of the same menu items (including sushi), plus many more choices.
 The restaurant is covered but open-air, and most tables have an ocean view.
-If you are staying at any of the hotels or condos on Kaanapali Beach, Maui Fish & Pasta was in walking distance.
+If you are staying at any of the hotels or condos on Kaanapali Beach, Maui Fish & Pasta was within walking distance.
 Or if you are shopping at Whalers Village, you were already there.

 Maui Grill in Napili WAS REPLACED in 2010 by Cafe O’Lei Napili, and then later by Iron Imu, and then after that by Kitchen 5315, at this location.
 This Maui Grill is NOT the same as the newer Maui Grill at the entrance to Kaanapali Beach (former location of Paradise Grill).

 Maui Grill was a restaurant in the Napili Shores condo in Napili, on the west side of Maui, a few miles north of Lahaina and Kaanapali Beach.
 It was at 5315 Lower Honoapiilani Road, at the former location of Fish & Poi, and before that the location of Orient Express.
 This is at the same condo complex as the Gazebo restaurant.
 Phone 808-442-3700.